leadedge/ofxNDI/example-audio/readme.txt

-ofxNDI audio examples
+﻿ofxNDI audio examples

-The examples demonstrate sending or receiving audio together with video data.
+Openframeworks examples to send or receive audio together with video data.
 Openframeworks soundstream is used to get audio from or send audio to the speakers.

 audio-sender-file